AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

         ![Schematic diagram of the MVC design](../images/p181774.png)

         You can learn from the preceding schematic diagram that AliyunPasterManager is used to create an AliyunPasterController object.
 The controller calls the AliyunPasterBaseView method to obtain the upper-layer UI status.
 User modifications on the UI are sent to the controller by using AliyunPasterBaseView.
 Then, the controller synchronizes the UI status to the renderer to complete sticker rendering.
-This way, you can customize the UI as needed, provided that AliyunPasterUIEventProtocol is implemented.
+This way, you can customize the UI as needed, provided that AliyunPasterViewUIEventProtocol is implemented.

-        AliyunPasterViewUIEventProtocol supports the following actions:
+        AliyunPasterViewUIEventProtocol supports the following methods:

         ```
           - (void)eventBoundsDidChanged:(CGRect)aBounds; // Synchronize the size of the animated sticker to the controller for rendering.